weichihuab/ML_B-N-O/README.md

 # Codes

 As long as data.json is prepared, we can enter the code folders to build ML models for cohesive energy, volumetric density, and hardness.
-Since the hardness model depends on the volumetric density model, so one should first build the density model before the hardness model.
 Please go to each folder for more instructions.

+Note: Since the hardness model depends on the volumetric density model (rf_density.joblib), so we need to first build the density model before the hardness model.

 # Environment
   - python 3.7